OrderFusion: Encoding Orderbook for End-to-End Probabilistic Intraday Electricity Price Forecasting: Ablation Study

-\item \textbf{Post-Hoc Sorting:} The predictions made by individual single-quantile models are reordered in ascending order \cite{sortquantilecrossing1, sortquantilecrossing2, Trading}. \end{itemize} From Table~\ref{tab:ablation_study}, we observe that the single-quantile model and multi-quantile model achieve comparable AQL values but suffer from quantile crossing, with an AQCR of 2.07\% and 1.97\%, respectively.
-Although post-hoc sorting mitigates quantile crossing and yields an equivalent AQL, it introduces additional post-processing steps that violate the end-to-end structure.
-In contrast, the hierarchical head eliminates quantile crossing while maintaining the end-to-end design.
+From Table~\ref{tab:ablation_study_compact}, we observe that the single-quantile model and multi-quantile model achieve comparable AQL and MAE values.
+However, these methods suffer from quantile crossing, with an AQCR of \textbf{2.07\%} and \textbf{1.97\%}, respectively.
+This issue is expected to become more pronounced as the number of predicted quantiles increases, since more quantile levels introduce more opportunities for monotonicity violations.
+Although post-hoc sorting mitigates quantile crossing and achieves similar predictive performance, it introduces additional and unnecessary post-processing after model inference.
+This not only increases computational overhead but also complicates the modeling pipeline by separating quantile calibration from the main learning objective.
+In contrast, the designed hierarchical head enforces quantile monotonicity directly within the network architecture, eliminating quantile crossing while preserving a clean end-to-end design.